 Rolando (a.k.a.
 Rolo) is Argentine with Italian origins and is known above all for his great Patagonian activity but also for his verve, his historical research of alpinism at the end of the world and for the rigid climbing ethics which hallmark his mountaineering ideals.

 Colin Haley is a 23-year-old American student who opted for a long 6 month holiday from the University campus in favour of Patagonia.
-His choice proved a wise won: the two have just managed to realize what seemed an impossible dream.
-Put in other words, they have completed the Traverse, first thought up Ermanno Salvaterra, Andrea Sarchi, Maurizio Giarolli, and Elio Orlandi almost twenty years ago which up till now eluded all.
+His choice proved a wise one: the two have just managed to realize what seemed an impossible dream.
+Put in other words, they have completed the Traverse, first thought up Ermanno Salvaterra, Andrea Sarchi, Maurizio Giarolli, and Elio Orlandi almost twenty years ago which up until now had eluded all.

 Just two months ago Ermanno Salvaterra, Alessandro Beltrami, Mirko Masè and Fabio Salvadei got extremely close.
 After Standhardt, Herron and Torre Egger their journey came to an end on Cerro Torre.
 As if by destiny, Rolando Garibotti preceeded the Italians on the traverse by a couple of hours, only to be forced to retreat beneath the dangerous rime mushrooms which loomed precariously high on Cerro Torre.